 Recent international collaborations include: a staged production of his work Detroit at the Hochschule für Musik Hanns Eisler in Berlin; a commercial recording for NAXOS Records featuring principal players from the Hong Kong Philharmonic; performances at the Beijing Modern Music Festival and Hong Kong Arts Festival; a multicultural choral work based on research in Mexico City; and an in-progress opera on the Arab Spring, with an original libretto by the Algerian author, scholar, and journalist Meryem Belkaïd, which will be workshopped and presented through American Opera Projects.

-In addition to grants and awards from ASCAP, NewMusicUSA, the American Music Center, and the American Composers Forum, Ordway’s work has been supported by residencies and fellowships at important American and international festivals, including the Aspen Summer Music Festival, Beijing Modern Music Festival, Hong Kong Arts Festival, Estate Musicale Chigiana (Siena), June in Buffalo, and the chamber music festivals of Carolina, Portland (Maine), and Newburyport (Massachusetts).
+In addition to grants and awards from ASCAP, NewMusicUSA, the American Music Center, the American Composers Forum, the University of Oregon, and the University of Pennsylvania, Ordway’s work has been supported by residencies and fellowships at important American and international festivals, including the Aspen Summer Music Festival, Brush Creek Foundation for the Arts (Wyoming), Visby International Centre for Composers (Sweden), Willapa Bay AiR (Washington); Five Boroughs Music Festival (NYC); New York Opera Fest; Estate Musicale Chigiana (Siena, Italy), June in Buffalo (Buffalo, USA), and the chamber music festivals of Carolina, Portland (Maine), and Newburyport (Massachusetts).